 The audio files should be 15 minute or less and recorded as an Mp3 if possible.
 There’s no need for sound quality to be perfect but please try to keep background noise to a minimum when you record.
 If you would like more information about or assistance with the recording process then please don’t hesitate to get in touch.
 We’re happy to receive finished diaries but we’re also happy to discuss ideas and help you develop them.

 Please contact us if you have questions or are interested in making a contribution.
 It’s best if you listen to the previous episodes for a sense of what the final episode should look like.
-If possible please provide a few sentences about the diary which frame it in your preferred way.
+Please provide a few sentences about the diary which frame it in your preferred way, using existing episode descriptions as a guide.